By Samson Weinberg

 What is the appeal of Rochester to these tech companies, outside of the state aid and tax credits promised?
 As previously mentioned, the city offers a lot in terms of location.
 While it is not too close to New York City, it is within the same state and therefore offers easy access to this major city.
 Tech companies have long been drawn to cities that offer an opportunity for expansion.
 These companies require a good deal of space in order to create the jobs they promise — though not all of them must be exactly within a specific office or warehouse, as people can conduct business from almost anywhere thanks to current technology.
 Rochester is not overly populated or overgrown in terms of professional development.
 There isn’t too much competition present for tech companies, which allows them to organically grow and put a real stamp on the city.
 It’s important for tech companies, in particular, to have a strong presence in the locations wherein they expand.
 Locations like Rochester are not so small that they require too much aid from the companies that expand within them, but are still open to growth.

 Rochester is home to many small businesses (of which there are roughly 28 million in the U.S.), but the presence of these companies in Rochester is exciting and will ideally present new jobs and financial opportunities for Rochester residents.
 While it may seem like a risk at first, particularly since 70% of all business partnerships fail, it is in fact a calculated risk for the city and the state, made with the city’s economic future in mind.

 Tags: job growth, jobs, tech

-This entry was posted on Monday, February 24th, 2020 at 10:33 am and is filed under Uncategorized.
+This entry was posted on Monday, February 24th, 2020 at 10:33 am and is filed under Rochester News.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can skip to the end and leave a response.
 Pinging is currently not allowed.